 At first glance, It won’t look like Prague has a rich and varied nightlife but it does.
 While pubs and restaurants are typically closed by midnight, many bars and clubs remain open and hopping until early morning hours.
 You can dance all night at one of Prague’s many discos and music clubs, have a cocktail at a jazz club or beer at a bar, and enjoy live music of all kinds.
 There are also some places dedicated to gays and lesbians.

-For me, I went to Oblaca restaurant at the Žižkov TV Tower with some local friends and had a great night trying nitrogen infused cocktails, beautiful dinner followed by live bands in old town.
+For me, I went to Oblaca restaurant at the Žižkov TV Tower with some local friends and had a great night trying nitrogen infused cocktails, a beautiful dinner followed by live bands in old town.
 The restaurant has very good modern European food with a stunning view.
 The best idea is to book the dinner for around sunset – first visit the observatory (which is free of charge with a restaurant reservation) and then dine above illuminated red roofs of the old town.